De Blasio considers NYC rent freeze, calls coronavirus greatest economic crisis since the Great Depression

 The mayor said he is launching a citywide tenant hotline through 311 that will help provide renters information about their rights, including how they can apply for unemployment insurance and food stamps.

-De Blasio has repeatedly clashed with New York Gov. Andrew Cuomo in their response to the crisis.
+De Blasio has repeatedly clashed with New York Gov. Andrew Cuomo in his response to the crisis.

 Most recently, Cuomo said in Albany on Sunday that a decision had not been made to close all public schools in the state for the rest of the school year, despite de Blasio announcing hours earlier that he closed all schools in the city for summer break.